Shanksch/compiler-for-c/README.md

 🙌 Credits
-Developed by [Your Name] as a semester project for Compiler Design using Python.
+Developed by Kritarth Uddhav Shashank Pragyan as a semester project for Compiler Design using Python.